usc-isi-i2/kgtk/docs/transform/filter.md

 | -- | -- | -- | -- |

-Note that the edge terminator/genre/action appears in only the genre output file.
+> NOTE: The edge terminator/genre/action appears in only the genre output file.